-Since September 1997, Carl Kaplan has worked as appellate counsel and senior appellate counsel at the Center for Appellate Litigation, a non-profit defender organization that handles appeals for indigent defendants convicted of serious felonies in Manhattan and The Bronx.
+Carl Kaplan has worked since 1997 as appellate counsel and senior appellate counsel at the Center for Appellate Litigation, a nonprofit defender organization that handles appeals for indigent defendants convicted of serious felonies in Manhattan and the Bronx.

 After law school, Kaplan spent three years as a litigation associate at Patterson, Belknap, Webb & Tyler.
 He has written well over 120 appeals and orally argued numerous times before the Appellate Division, First Department.
 He has appealed to and argued before the New York Court of Appeals, and has handled post-conviction motions and post-Rockefeller Drug Law sentence-reduction motions before trial courts in Manhattan and The Bronx.

 One of the highlights of his work includes having represented Darryl Best, a married man with five children who was convicted of first-degree drug possession and sentenced to 25 years to life for accepting a Federal Express package containing cocaine that was addressed to someone else.
 Best received executive clemency from Gov. George Pataki on Christmas Day, 2005.